Emotional Wellness

 Eating, sleeping, exercising and socializing

 A healthy lifestyle contributes to mental and emotional health.
-Eating a nutrient-rich healthy diet is important for mental and physical health in people with HIV.
+Eating a nutrient-rich and healthy diet is important for mental and physical health.
 Many studies have shown that regular exercise can help to improve mood and counter anxiety, stress and depression.
-Getting a good night’s sleep is also very important for maintaining a good mood in general, as well as for ensuring you have sufficient energy to address your health and well-being.
+Getting a good night’s sleep is also very important for maintaining a good mood in general, as well as for ensuring that you have sufficient energy to address your health and well-being.

-Socializing with friends and family and finding social support can contribute significantly to emotional wellness, too.
-People with HIV who are isolated or have little social support are more likely to experience depression and anxiety.
-Making the effort to socialize, or joining a peer support group can be very helpful for restoring and maintaining good emotional health.
+Socializing with friends and family, and finding social support, can contribute significantly to emotional wellness, too.
+People who are isolated or have little social support are more likely to experience depression and anxiety.
+Making the effort to socialize, or joining a peer support group, can be very helpful for restoring and maintaining good emotional health.

 Seeking professional help

 In addition to finding support within your circle of family and friends, you may want to reach out to healthcare providers.
-A good place to start is with your family doctor or HIV specialist.
-They can work to uncover any medical causes, and they can refer you to mental health professionals such as counsellors, psychologists or psychiatrists for more help.
+A good place to start is with your family healthcare provider or HIV specialist.
+They can work to uncover any medical causes and refer you to mental health professionals, such as counsellors, psychologists or psychiatrists, for more help.

 Talk therapy, either one-on-one or in a group, can be very effective in dealing with emotional problems.
-If you are feeling emotionally unwell, it is crucial you have someone to listen to you, understand your feelings, give you support and help you understand what is troubling you.
-Antidepressant medication may also be part of the solution.
+If you are feeling emotionally unwell, it is crucial that you have someone to listen to you, understand your feelings, give you support and help you understand what is troubling you.
+In some cases, antidepressant medication may also be part of the solution.
+Your healthcare provider can advise you about this.

 Using antidepressant therapies

-Antidepressant medications may also be needed to treat depression, anxiety and other mental health issues common in people with HIV.
-There are many different antidepressant medications available today; you may need to try more than one to find the medication that works best for you.
+Antidepressant medications may help to treat depression, anxiety and other mental health issues common in people living with HIV.
+There are many different antidepressant medications available today, and you may need to try more than one to find the medication that works best for you.

 Medications that are most commonly used today for the treatment of depression are called selective serotonin reuptake inhibitors (SSRIs).
 They work on serotonin, the brain’s “happiness chemical.”
 Because it is a serotonin precursor, 5-HTP (5-hydroxy-tryptophan, related to tryptophan) may also work for countering depression.
-(See Sleep Problems for more on 5-HTP supplements.)
 Many people have found that combining 5-HTP supplementation with other emotional wellness strategies is a successful solution for depression.
-However, 5-HTP should not be taken by people who are also taking medicines to treat depression or anxiety.
+However, 5-HTP should never be taken by people who are also taking medicines to treat depression or anxiety.
+The combination of 5-HTP and medicines for anxiety or depression can cause serious or life-threatening interactions.

-Be sure to tell your pharmacist or doctor about all the medications, over-the-counter drugs, supplements and herbal therapies you take.
-These products can interact with your antiretroviral drugs, causing them to become less effective or increasing the risk you will experience side effects.
+Be sure to tell your pharmacist or healthcare provider about all the medications, (including over-the-counter drugs), supplements and herbal therapies that you take.
+These products can interact with your antiretroviral drugs, causing them to become less effective, or increasing the risk of experiencing side effects.